Spooderal/Vote-Bot/README.md

-A live vote tracker for EarthMC
+A live vote tracker for EarthMC coded with the help of ChatGPT (yes it's AI generated code).

 The_Swan_Gamer